icebeam7/SummerCoding/Part3-MVVM/README.md

 # Part 3 - MVVM
+Instead of displaying just one recipe, our application now will show a list of them -obtaining the recipe collection from a URL-, the user will be able to select one and see its details.
 Let's implement the MVVM pattern in our app!

 ### Rename RecipeListView to RecipeDetailView
 Before that, let's do a small change.
-Our current view (RecipeListView) doesn't actually display a list of recipes; instead, it shows the detail of one recipe.
+Our current view (`RecipeListView`) doesn't actually display a list of recipes; instead, it shows the detail of one recipe.
 So let's rename it to a proper name:

-1. Rename the XAML file (the C# file is renamed automatically)
+1. Rename the `XAML` file (the C# file is renamed automatically)

 ![Rename View](/Art/33-RenameView.png)

-2. Rename the class name in the XAML view.
+2. Rename the class name in the `XAML` view.

 ![Rename Xaml](/Art/34-RenameXaml.png)

-3. Rename the class name and constructor in the C# file>
+3. Rename the class name and constructor in the C# file:

 ![Rename class](/Art/35-RenameClass.png)

-4. Rename the class reference in AppShell:
+4. Rename the class reference in `AppShell.xaml`:

 ![Rename in AppShell](/Art/36-RenameAppShell.png)